romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When configuring code scanning within a repository using the default CodeQL workflow, what is a crucial aspect to consider?
+Q: When configuring code scanning within a repository using the default CodeQL workflow, what is a crucial aspect to consider?
 <details><summary>Show the answer</summary><p>

 - **Customizing the workflow to match the programming languages used in the repository**